Saturday, November 5, 2016

 Sex is worship because it is the highest offering of self.

-Learn the fine arts expressing love to divinity in temples.
+Learn fine arts expressing love to Divinity in temples.

-To make our relationships pleasant we shall pull down our egos.
+To make relationships pleasant, we must pull down our egos.

-Opening our mind for others to read is nudity.
+Opening our mind for others to read — that is nudity.

 Amrita